openvinotoolkit/openvino_tensorflow/docs/MODELS.md

 <p>English | <a href="./MODELS_cn.md">简体中文</a></p>

 This document provides a list of all validated models that are supported by **OpenVINO™ integration with TensorFlow**.
-This list is continuously evolving as we enable more operators and models.
+The list of supported models and performance is continuously evolving as we are optimizing models and enabling more operators.
+The performance gain depends on various factors such as model architecture, Intel<sup>®</sup> Platform (e.g. Xeon<sup>®</sup> or Core<sup>TM</sup>), Backend device (e.g. CPU, GPU or VPU) etc.

 ## TensorFlow-Slim Image Classification Library
 | Model Name | Supported Devices |